Certifiers Make Neural Networks Vulnerable to Availability Attacks: Introduction

+Among the most promising tools that have emerged are network certifiers, which can prove that the network is robust to bounded adversarial perturbations.
+The certifier can guarantee for some predictions that small perturbations could not have changed the outcome.
+These guarantees can be either probabilistic or even sound, deterministic worst-case bounds.
+For the remaining predictions without guarantees, the method \emph{abstains} from making a prediction as its reliability cannot be guaranteed, and a fallback strategy needs to be invoked (\cref{fig:teaser} top).
+This setup of machine learning model, verifier, and fallback is a core concept for trustworthy and safe AI, which recent guidelines and legislation by the European Union~\cite{eu2019ethics, eu2020whitepaper, eu2021regulation} also adopt.
+It allows the user to benefit from the superior utility of the machine learning model when it is safe to do so while limiting potential risks by reverting to the fallback otherwise.

+However, introducing a new component, the certifier, into a machine learning pipeline changes its threat surface and introduces new security risks and attack vectors.
+Especially the need for the model to \emph{abstain} when the robustness of a prediction cannot be established introduces a new failure mode with security implications.

+We show that adding a certifier to the machine learning pipeline can be exploited for novel \emph{availability attacks}.
+In contrast to traditional attacks, which aim to cause misclassification, the goal of our availability attacks is that the system discards the model's prediction.
+The attacks achieve this by causing the robustness certification to fail, which forces the model to \emph{abstain} and activate the fallback, as shown in \cref{fig:teaser} (bottom).

+This effect can be exploited for some inputs at test time by finding perturbations for which the certifier abstains.
+Building on the threat model of training-time attacks, we instantiate much stronger availability attacks, which work on the majority of inputs.
+By manipulating either the data collection or the model training process, the attack adds a hidden trigger to the model.
+After deployment, the adversary can activate the trigger on arbitrary inputs, which causes certification to fail.
+Therefore, the major system load is transferred to the fallback, which is generally less accurate and/or more computationally expensive.
+This leads to a degradation of the overall system, reducing its utility and/or throughput.

-Our thorough evaluation shows the wide applicability of our attacks across multiple datasets, model architectures, and certifiers.
-These results highlight the need for defenses against backdoor attacks on network certifiers.
-We conduct a first study by adapting traditional backdoor defenses against our attacks with little to no effect, which highlights a need for new, specialized solutions.
+Our thorough evaluation shows the broad applicability of the proposed attacks across multiple datasets, model architectures, and certifiers.
+The attacks are highly effective with only 1\% manipulated data, which allows the adversary to make the model unavailable and therefore trigger the fallback for up to 100\% of all inputs.
+These results highlight the need for defenses against training-time attacks exploiting network certifiers.
+We conduct a first study by adapting traditional defenses against training-time attacks against our new availability attacks, which have little to no effect.
+This highlights a need for new, specialized solutions.